viamrobotics/docs/docs/program/apis/sessions.md

 ## Manage sessions with the session management API

-The session management API is not currently provided in the Python or TypeScript SDKs.
+The [Session Management API](https://pkg.go.dev/go.viam.com/rdk/session) is not currently provided in the Python or TypeScript SDKs.
 Use the Go Client SDK instead.

 To manage your sessions with the session management API: